spectrocloud/librarium/content/docs/09.5-security/10-hardened-infrastructure.md

 Palette secures data in transit using an encrypted Transport Layer Security (TLS) communication channel for all internal and external interactions.
 Review [Tenant Cluster Security](/security/saas-operation#tenantclustersecurity) to learn how Palette applies security to data in transit.

-Public certificates are created using a cert-manager for external API/UI communication.
-For on-prem deployment, you can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).
+Public certificates are created using a certificate manager for external API and UI communication.
+For self-hosted deployment, you can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).

-Services in the management cluster communicate over HTTPS with self-signed certificates and Rivest–Shamir–Adleman (RSA) 2048-bit key.
+Services in the management cluster communicate over HTTPS with self-signed certificates and are signed using a Rivest–Shamir–Adleman (RSA) 2048-bit key.

-The database connection from application services running in the management cluster to MongoDB is protected by TLS with Authentication enabled.
+The database connection from Palette internal services active in the management cluster to MongoDB is protected by TLS with Authentication enabled.

-Static Network Address Translation (NATS) messages are exchanged using TLS protocol, and each tenant cluster uses dedicated credentials to connect to the message bus.
+Static Network Address Translation (NATS) messages are exchanged using TLS protocol, and each tenant cluster uses dedicated credentials to connect a message bus facilitated and managed by Palette.
 Authentication and Authorization policies are enforced in the NATS deployment to ensure message and data isolation across tenants.

 <br />